 There will always be those who relish the old days - until they actually have to live in them!
 Look at the plethora of TV programmes that hark back to the delights of the Edwardian Farm, the Victorian Hospital or the Iron Age Village to realise that we love to look back whilst wearing a smug grin of satisfaction on our faces, but living that life again - never!

 Photography has progressed and whilst I am happy to keep reminders of my life on the shelf, gathering dust, I now find that I am quite content to leave them there as I’ve moved on.
 My children will look at them in 20 years time when I’m gone and wonder what on earth it was all about.
-If any reader wants to buy some of my old Nikons, I'm no longer attached to them as I once was - make me an offer.
+If any reader wants to buy some of my old Nikons, I'm no longer attached to them as I once was - .

 And what about my shots from Ireland?
-Ah well, luckily I also packed a Nikon D3S and two lenses as well - just in case!
+Well, the local processing lab completely ruined them by using out-of-date chemicals.
+Luckily I also packed a Nikon D3S and two lenses as well - just in case!